curl/everything-curl/libcurl-drive-multi-socket.md

     /* set the callback in the multi handle */ curl_multi_setopt(multi_handle, CURLMOPT_TIMERFUNCTION, timer_callback);

-The is only one timeout for the application to handle for the entire multi handle, no matter how many individual easy handles that have been added or transfers that are in progress.
+There is only one timeout for the application to handle for the entire multi handle, no matter how many individual easy handles that have been added or transfers that are in progress.
 The timer callback will be updated with the current nearest-in-time period to wait.
 If libcurl gets called before the